cgjohnso/Is-CO2-per-capita-a-reliable-indicator-of-a-country-s-total-CO2-production-/README.md

 ## Methodology

 Since the data was already cleaned and pre-prepared, I directly ingested the CO2 emissions data into Tableau, and set up the relational diagram table links between the datasets.
-I then created groupings based on CO2 production, and CO2 per capita criteria.
+I then created country groupings based on to total CO2 production, and CO2 per capita criteria.
 Finally, I graphed the groupings using a horizontal bar graph, where each grouping was compared with the other to show their relative contribution to global CO2 production.
 I performed my exploratory data analysis on the results to collect insights to begin the actual analysis, and finally develop recommendations.

 ## [Presentation (YouTube)](https://youtu.be/XGYeh6eDvbM)
 [![Presentation](https://github.com/cgjohnso/Scrutinizing-The-World-Bank-Climate-Action-Plan/blob/main/PowerpointPresentation5.png)](https://youtu.be/XGYeh6eDvbM "Redirect to presentation")